-Students from foreign universities must apply through the Office of International Admissions and comply fully with the regulations of that office.
+Students from universities outside the U.S. must apply through the Office of International Admissions and comply fully with the regulations of that office.

+B. Courses

-B. Courses.
-Course offerings of the Department are described in the General Catalog of the University (http://www.registrar.uiowa.edu/registrar/).
-The courses to be offered in any given session are listed on MyUI (https://myui.uiowa.edu/my-ui/home.page) for that session, together with information concerning course content, instructors, times, and places.
+Course offerings of the Department are described in the General Catalog of the University.
+The courses to be offered in any given session are listed on MyUI (https://myui.uiowa.edu/myui/home.page) for that session, together with information concerning course content, instructors, times, and places.
 While many courses are offered each year, others are offered in alternate years or on an occasional basis according to interest or demand.

-Each course has a specific number (the letters FREN preceding the number are a code for French, ITAL for Italian).
-Courses numbered from 5000-5999 are regular graduate offerings.
-The title FREN:7000 Thesis is intended as a registration for post-comprehensive students who are writing an M.A. or Ph.D. thesis.
+Each course has a specific number (the letters FREN preceding the number are a code for French).
+Courses numbered from 5000-6999 are regular graduate offerings.
+The title FREN:7000 Thesis is intended as a registration for post-comprehensive students who are working on their dissertation.
 The title FREN:7990 Independent Study provides for a program of independent readings or research.
 The student who proposes to register under this number must secure in advance the permission of his or her advisor and the professor with whom he or she plans to work.
 Generally speaking, this registration is reserved for students pursuing independent readings and research beyond the range of study offered in regular courses.

 Courses numbered above 6000 are seminars.
-Under the title Seminar it is possible to offer a wide variety of subjects or topics for study in depth.
+Under the title "Seminar" it is possible to offer a wide variety of subjects or topics for study in depth.
 We welcome suggestions for possible topics.

-Courses numbered from 1000-3999 are introductory for undergraduates and are not appropriate for graduate students.
-Courses numbered from 4000-4999 are advanced undergraduate courses, but include some that may be taken by graduate students as well.
-A graduate student should consult with his or her advisor before registering for these courses.
-The Department does not count towards the M.A. or the Ph.D. degree any credits taken in another foreign language below the fifth semester even if that course carries a graduate number (5000 or above).
+Courses numbered from 1000-3999 are introductory for undergraduates and not appropriate for graduate students.
+Courses numbered from 4000-4999 are advanced undergraduate courses and may be taken by graduate students as well.

-Specific information concerning "Independent Study" (FREN:4990 and FREN:7990).
-At the Ph.D. level, "special work" is appropriate when a student already has experience in the area of study, and when: a) a student has completed all coursework for the degree and wishes to focus on an area not represented by standard course offerings, or b) a student has not completed all required coursework but has taken courses in all areas of French studies (see "Plan of Study" below).
+Specific information concerning "Independent Study" (FREN: 4990 and FREN: 7990): At the Ph.D. level, "special work" is appropriate when a student already has experience in the area of study, and when: a) a student has completed all coursework for the degree and wishes to focus on an area not represented by standard course offerings, or b) a student has not completed all required coursework but has taken courses in all areas of French studies (see "Plan of Study" below).
 Assistant Professors, Adjuncts, and Visiting faculty should undertake "special work" projects only with the approval of the DEO.
-For every "special work" course, an agreement in writing between student and instructor detailing responsibilities will be filed in the departmental office.
+For every "special work" course, a detailed course syllabus must be submitted to the Department.
 "Special work" is not appropriate for M.A. candidates.

+C. Registration

-C. Registration.
-All returning students should plan to register during preregistration for each session; new students unable to participate in preregistration should meet with the Director of Graduate Studies during the advising days preceding the opening of classes.
-Before choosing the courses for a given session the student must consult with his or her faculty advisor(s) for a signature on the registration form before the process is complete.
-For all M.A. students, and for Ph.D. students who do not yet have another faculty advisor, the Director of Graduate Studies serves as advisor.
+All returning students should plan to register during the early registration period for each session; new students unable to participate in early registration should meet with the Director of Graduate Studies to discuss their course selection.
+For all M.A. students and for Ph.D. students who do not yet have another faculty advisor, the Director of Graduate Studies serves as advisor.
 Each registration should fit into an overall plan of study to meet not only requirements for the degree but individual needs and interests.
 This overall plan should be sketched out at the beginning of graduate studies with the advisors; it may of course be altered or adjusted at any time in the light of changing plans or conditions.
-All incoming students are required to take FREN:5001 Introduction to Graduate Studies in French, a two-semester hour course.
+All incoming students are required to take FREN:5001 Introduction to Graduate Studies in French (2s.h.).